csg-mamme/DAG/README.md

 ### Graph Theory

-This repository contains the different assignments for the course on Graph Theory by [Prof. Oriol Serra](https://mat-web.upc.edu/people/oriol.serra/), of the Master in Advanced Mathematics and Mathematical Engineering.
+This repository contains the different assignments for the course on Discrete and Algorithmic Geometry.
+All different course slides and guidelines can be found [here](https://dccg.upc.edu/people/vera/teaching/courses/discrete-and-algorithmic-geometry/).

 For any inquiry contact carlos.segarra at estudiant.upc.edu